ryrylleee/Bin-There-Done-That-Smarter-Waste-Solutions/README.md

 3. **Admin Management**: Admins can peek into the waste logs and check on users.

 ---
 🎉 Thank you for using **"Bin There, Done That!"** to make waste management fun and impactful.
-Together, let’s keep our planet clean and green. 🌟
+Together, let’s continue to make a difference. :)🌟
 ---

 # About the Author